13 Benefits of the Marimo Moss Ball

 8. Is Snail-Proof

-Some snails like to munch on live plants, resulting in dead organic matter that needs tossing out.
+Some snails like to munch on live plants, resulting in dead organic matter that needs to be tossed out.
 Fortunately, they don’t harm the moss ball.
 I have had mystery snails, Malaysian Trumpets, Ramshorns, Zebras, and pond snails, and none of them damaged the Marimo.
 Snails sometimes nibble on the moss ball, eating food off of it like shrimp.

 9. Does Not Produce Dead Matter